chipsalliance/firrtl-spec/spec.md

 carefully as they make it possible to express invalid reference paths.

-See [@sec:input-references] for more details, a small example is given below:
+See [@sec:input-probe-references] for more details, a small example is given below:

 ```firrtl
 module UnusedInputRef :